Kellogg Institute Book Series on Democracy and Development

 We aim to publish high quality scholarship focused primarily on democracy and development.
 We are also open to publishing on other themes in international studies, such as religion or human rights.

 We welcome inquiries from authors interested in publishing in the book series.
-If you have a manuscript you would like to submit, contact Kellogg Director Paolo Carozza, who serves as co-editor of the series with former Visiting Fellow Aníbal Pérez Liñán.
+If you have a manuscript you would like to submit, contact Kellogg Director Paolo Carozza, who serves as co-editor of the series with Faculty Fellow Aníbal Pérez Liñán.

 To order, click on books below or visit the University of Notre Dame Press website.